marionettejs/backbone.marionette/docs/marionette.functions.md

 });
 ```

-The first paremter, `target`, must have a `listenTo` method from the
+The first parameter, `target`, must have a `listenTo` method from the
 EventBinder object.

 The second parameter is the entity (Backbone.Model or Backbone.Collection)